HIRO-MicroDataCenters-BV/ds-catalog/README.md

 - Execute server and client tests;
 - Create a Docker image of the server, Helm chart, and deploy the application to a Kubernetes cluster.
 - Build the client package and push it to [pypi.org](https://pypi.org/)

-Work on the server and client is conducted in their respective directories: server and client, as the server-side and client-side parts have different dependencies, configurations, etc.

 ## GitHub Actions
 GitHub Actions triggers testing, builds, and application publishing for each release.